-The Paulding Board of REALTORS® (PBOR) has 2 annual memberships:
+The Paulding Board of REALTORS® (PBOR) has 1 annual membership:

-REALTOR® is a federally registered collective membership mark which identifies a real estate professional who is a member of the National Association of REALTORS® (NAR) and subscribes to its strict Code of Ethics.
-Any individual that desires to become a REALTOR® member with the Paulding Board of REALTORS® will need to hold an active real estate or appraiser's license.
+REALTOR® is a federally registered collective membership mark that identifies a real estate professional who is a member of the National Association of REALTORS® (NAR) and subscribes to its strict Code of Ethics.
+Any individual who desires to become a REALTOR® member of the Paulding Board of REALTORS® will need to hold an active real estate or appraiser's license.
 All primary REALTORS® will automatically hold membership with the Georgia Association of REALTORS® (GAR) and the National Association of REALTORS®.

 Note for DRs: Fees must also be paid per licensed agent within the company.
 Paying fees on agents within an office does not automatically qualify them for membership; each agent must complete an application and fulfill all necessary requirements.